kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 In order to ensure reliability and configurability a new Geoblocking Custom Resource and a new Geoblocking Controller is introduced.
 The controller is responsible for:
 - managing the ip-auth service deployment
-- managing authorization policy that plugs ip-auth authorizer to all incomming requests
+- managing authorization policy that plugs ip-auth authorizer to all incoming requests
 - performing configuration checks (like external traffic policy)
 - reporting geoblocking state

 There should be only one Geoblocking resource.
-The controller should raise an issue if there are more of them similarly to [APIGateway CR](https://github.com/kyma-project/api-gateway/blob/05ed57f3299f42c2565ed1b28b84dee808a5213b/controllers/operator/apigateway_controller.go#L100).
+The controller should set the additional Geoblocking CR in `Error` state, similarly to [APIGateway CR](https://github.com/kyma-project/api-gateway/blob/05ed57f3299f42c2565ed1b28b84dee808a5213b/controllers/operator/apigateway_controller.go#L100).

 ![Geoblocking controller](../../assets/geoblocking-cr-controller.svg)